lakkuu04/Dino_Game-HandGesture-/README.md

 # Dino_Game-HandGesture-
 "This project controls the Chrome Dino game using hand gestures detected via webcam.
 It leverages Python, OpenCV, and ctypes for real-time gesture recognition and simulating key presses."
-# Chrome Dino Game Control via Hand Gestures

-This project enables you to play the Chrome Dino game using hand gestures detected through your webcam.
-It uses Python, OpenCV for hand tracking, and ctypes for simulating keyboard inputs.

 ## Features
 - Real-time hand gesture detection using OpenCV